Classical Guitar with Christopher Parkening

 Each semester, classical guitar majors participate in:

-- a recording session at a professional studio in Los Angeles;
+- a recording session with a professional recording artist.

 - a challenging core curriculum (Performance Skills for Classical Guitar, Guitar Ensemble, Guitar History and Literature).